 Use the SETUP>MORE>COMM menu to configure COM1 (labeled RS232 on instrument rear panel) and/or COM2 (labeled COM2 on instrument rear panel) for communication modes, baud rate and/or port testing for correct connection.
-If using a USB option communication connection, setup requires USB driver download and configuring a few settings for (Section 6.4).
+If using a USB option communication connection, setup requires downloading the USB driver and configuring per Section 6.4.